freemedia-tech/iptables-rugov-block/README.md

 ## How to use

+First, check that you have all necessary packages: `sudo apt-get install iptables-persistent` and `sudo apt-get install rsyslog` if you want to keep logs.
 Clone this repo to your server and run `sudo ./install.sh` To enable logging of all requests from forbidden ips run `sudo ./install.sh --log` instead.
 This requires rsyslogd to be up and running.
 If you are unsure - install it without logs.
 All the logs are in the file /var/log/rugov_blacklist/blacklist.log .
 Keep in mind - if your target could be interesting, you can get a lot of disk space used by this log!